+In general, soil applied neonicotinoids are poor against lettuce aphid.
 Fields not planted with imidacloprid or thiamethoxam are routinely treated with foliar insecticides upon detection of aphid colonization.
 Foliar sprays should be applied for aphid control based on a simple action threshold; when an average of 10% of plants has aphid colonies (4 or more immature apterous aphids) present.
 Plants should be sampled 5-7 days following sprays and retreated if the threshold is exceeded again.

 Older products such as Orthene (acephate), endosulfan, Metasystox-R, dimethoate, malathion and pyrethroids can provide suppression of aphid populations on lettuce and cole crops with limited residual.
 Metasystox-R is particularly effective against lettuce aphids but has a restrictive REI and PHI.
 Repeated applications will probably be necessary, depending on time to harvest and aphid pressure.
 None of these products provides a quick, rapid knockdown of established aphid colonies and their reentry intervals and pre-harvest intervals vary, depending on rates and crops.
 After years of extensive use, many of these compounds only provide marginal efficacy against green peach aphid, and it is now common for PCAs to tank-mix the older products together or with a pyrethroid to achieve adequate economic control.
+Most older products have poor contact activity against lettuce aphids.

 Several of the newer products overall offer good residual control of most aphid's species in leafy vegetables and cole crops, but most are weak against lettuce aphid including Beleaf, Fulfill, Assail and the other foliar neonicotinoids.
 Sivanto and Sequoia are translaminar insecticides that immediately suppresses the aphid activity and is non-toxic to beneficial insects.
 However, they are not capable of controlling heavy lettuce aphid infestations within heads, hearts and other protected leaf areas on leafy vegetable crops.
+Similarly, Versys and PQZ, two new insecticides have good aphid activity, but are not likely capable of controlling lettuce aphid within heads.
 Movento is the only aphicide that can consistently control lettuce aphids in lettuce.
 It is an excellent insecticide for aphid control that provides systemic activity against aphids as a foliar spray.
-Like the other new compounds, it is slow acting under cool, cloudy weather, and has shown excellent activity against lettuce and foxglove aphids, particularly in warm sunny weather.
+Like the other new compounds, it is slow acting under cool, cloudy weather, but has shown excellent activity against lettuce and foxglove aphids, particularly in warm sunny weather.

 Product IRAC MOA Green peach Potato aphid A. lactuca 1 Foxglove aphid Lettuce aphid 2 Cabbage aphid

 Lannate 1A

 Dimethoate 1B

-MSR 1B

 Orthene 1B

-Malathion 1B

 Bifenthrin 3

 Imidacloprid 4A

-Actara 4A
+Platinum/ Durivo/Actara 4A

 Assail 4A

 Sequoia 4C

 Sivanto 4D

+Versys 9D

+PQZ 9B

 Fulfill 9B

 Beleaf 29

 Movento 23